-- To achieve our target to place 24 children for adoption through our mainstream service. - To recruit families who are able to offer a home through adoption or foster care to children who wait the longest for a family i.e brothers and sisters, older children, children of mixed heritage and children with additional needs. - To continue to work in partnership with Adoption Matters to deliver our Concurrent Planning service to the North West RAAs and extend this placement option to children between the ages of 4 and 8 years. - To continue to offer an excellent Adoption Support service to all families approved through Caritas Care and for children referred to our services by the Local Authorities - Recruit foster carers for Parent & Child placements. - Ensure the voices of children and families continue to inform the development of our services and practice both internally and externally.
+- To achieve our target to place 22 children for adoption through our mainstream service and maintain our current levels of placement activity in Foster Care. - To recruit families who are able to offer a home through adoption or foster care to children who wait the longest for a family i.e brothers and sisters, older children, children of mixed heritage and children with additional needs. - To continue to work in partnership with Adoption Matters to deliver our Concurrent Planning service to the North West RAAs and extend this Early Permanence placement option to children between the ages of 4 and 8 years. - To continue to offer an excellent support service to all families approved through Caritas Care and for children referred to our services by the Local Authorities - Recruit foster carers for Parent & Child placements. - Ensure the voices of children and families continue to inform the development of our services and practice both internally and externally. - Continue to work collaboratively with our partner Regional Adoption Agencies in the North West, Cumbria and North East. - Re-structure our Children's Services work to promote sustainability and financial stability